dschmitz89/spherical_stats/README.md

 ### So far Implemented are two probability distributions:
 Angular central gaussian distribution (ACG)

-Elliptically symmetrical gausian distribution (ESAG)
+Elliptically symmetrical angular gausian distribution (ESAG)

 Both can be accessed via a scipy.stats like API